kibimon/activitymon/monstrpub-levels/README.md

 ###  1.1 Relationship to Other Specifications

 This document is an **OPTIONAL** part of the [MonStrPub][] set of specifications.
-Conform to this specification is **RECOMMENDED** for MonStrPub implementations which intend to set or handle the `rp:level` or `rp:experience` properties on `mon:Mon`.
+Conformance to this specification is **RECOMMENDED** for MonStrPub implementations which intend to set or handle the `rp:level` or `rp:experience` properties on `mon:Mon`.

 This document uses the vocabulary defined in the [Mon Vocabulary][] specification.
 This vocabulary itself depends on that defined in the [Roleplaying Vocabulary][] specification.